JacNslash04/Group1Repo2210/Homework/Homework02/Assignment02.md

 10.)
 What does the "C" function ***atof()*** do?
 > Answer 10 here.

 11.)
 What are the bottom two layers of a computer system?
-Give a brief desciption of each.
+Give a brief description of each.
 > Answer 11 here.

 12.)
 What are the three "steps" of the Von Neumann Architecture?